stephenhutchings/typicons.font/README.md

 If you wish to contact me regarding Typicons you can hit me up on [Twitter](http://twitter.com/typicons/).

-Typicons can now be easily install with [bower](http://www.bower.io/).
+Typicons can now be easily installed with [bower](http://www.bower.io/).

 ```
 bower install typicons